software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 6
 >
 > Come up with tasks for the first user story, "As an anonymous user I want to register an account so that I can manage my personal reading recommendations".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 12 to get an idea what the implementation could look like.
+Take a look at the exercise 12 to get an idea what the implementation could look like and the [Authentication](#authentication) section for the technical details.

 {: .important-title }

 > Exercise 7
 >
-> 1. Add these three user stories to the "Product Backlog" board as cards in Trello.
+> 1. Add these two user stories to the "Product Backlog" board as cards in Trello.
 The user stories should be initially in the "In sprint" list of the board.
 > 2. Add the tasks to the "Sprint 3 Backlog" board as cards in Trello.
 The tasks should be initially in the "To do" list of the board.

 ## Testing